geeknection/react-build-cache/README.md

 ## Usage

-After your generate build files just execute npm react-build-cache
+After your generate build files just execute react-build-cache on root of reactjs project

 ## How its works
 When a new build is generated, reactjs to improve the process of generating a new build checks the project files and generates only those files that have been modified based on the previous build.